seanhaydongriffin/Box2C-UDF/README.md

 ## Download

-Download the files above to a location on your computer.
+Click **Clone or download** above and **Download ZIP** and download the zip file to your computer.
+Unzip the file to a location on your computer.

 ## Contents